PhenixRTS/PlatformTesting/README.md

-# AcceptanceTestingPrivate
+# Phenix Channel DevOps Tool

-Phenix javascript SDK test framework
+The Phenix channel devops tool provides a way to monitor and test channels for uptime and other operational parameters.

 ## Setup